Your mission: Make a $50 difference in your available cash over the next 30 days. (Should you choose to accept it, of course.)

 For example, maybe you didn’t see the inside of the gym last month, but are still paying the membership fee.
 Go ahead and admit that you’re probably not going to use it this month either, or the next.
 There’s no shame in cancelling, and if you do suddenly get the urge to exercise the minute you do so, well, you can borrow a yoga DVD from the library, or walk a few miles in the great outdoors.
 (Or the mall, if you live in a not-so-comfortable climate.)

 Or, suppose you notice that you’re paying a lot for cable TV.
-(The average price of cable was $86 a month in 2011, according to The NPD Group.)
+(The average price of cable was $217.42 a month in 2020, according to Consumer Reports.)
 Maybe you can get a better deal from your existing company, switch to a different provider, or cancel it altogether.
+There are a whole lot of alternatives to cable TV.
 Just keep in mind that a better deal means a cheaper total price.
 Don’t get caught up in confusing “deals” that don’t result in a lower bottom line.

 If you’re going for the “make more money” angle…